smf-steve/mips_subroutine/include/frames.md

     - Stack*: indicates that all formals have a predefined location within the frame, but the first 4 arguments are passed via registers
     - Reg+Stack: indicates that the first 4 arguments are passed via registers, and ONLY the additional arguments are passed via the stack
   * Locals: indicates whether or not "local" variables are supported.
-  * Callee Reg: indicates whether or not the callee registers ($sp, $fp, $sX) are directly accessible via the anchor point.
+  * Callee Reg: indicates how the callee registers ($sp, $fp, $sX) are placed onto the stack.
+Static indicates that the register locations are predefined.
   * Temps: Indicates that temporary variable are supported.
-The marking "yes*" indicates that compiler support is needed.
+The temps are allocated via "alloca".
-  * Caller Reg: indicates whether or not the caller registers ($tX) are directly accessible via the anchor point.
+  * Caller Reg: indicates how the caller registers ($tX) are placed onto the stack.
+Static indicates that the register locations are predefined.
   * Actual Args: indicates if the actual arguments to the subroutine are directly accessible via the anchor point.